kgrid/kgrid-site/docs/developer/README.md

 ### Metadata

 Let's make the object your own!
-Open the `myobject/metadata.json` file in your favorite editor (try [Atom](https://atom.io/) right now!!)
+Open the top-level `myobject/metadata.json` file in your favorite editor (try [Atom](https://atom.io/) right now!!)
 Change the title, description, ..., as follows:

 ```json
 {